 Giving up junk food is a lofty goal.
 Start by choosing healthy alternatives

 When one of my patients gives up something entirely, too often they will binge later and consume even more of what they had vowed to abandon.
 Because your body can crave foods that are suddenly removed from your diet (like junk food, bread, sugar), binges are common.
 What’s your kryptonite?
 Instead of trying to simply give it up, I recommend finding healthy alternatives to satisfy your cravings.
 For example, reach for low salt, unbuttered popcorn instead of potato chips.
 Try fruit juice with no added sugar instead of a can of soda.
 A bit of dark chocolate is better for you than that milk chocolate bar you like to gobble down mid-afternoon when you feel your energy waning.
 Those small steps will slowly add up and you’ll find your old cravings will dissipate.

-You’re going to run a marathon.
-Start with a walking routine or slowly progressing from short runs to longer distances
+You want to run a marathon.
+Start slowly, progressing to longer distances

 As a physician with a diploma in sport medicine, I can attest that beginning an intense physical activity program without prior training often results in injury and the healing process can quickly sideline your fitness goals.
 If your plan is to run a marathon, set small goals first, and work your way up.
 If you haven’t been very active, begin by walking vigorously each day.
 Then gently ease into running.
 Run a block, then walk a block.
 Gradually work up to a 10 – 1 ratio.
 Run 10 blocks, walk one.
 Run 10 minutes, walk one minute.
 Set small, achievable goals that will help you avoid injury and keep you motivated as you track your progress.